-Students may be eligible to receive additional funds through the Federal Unsubsidized Stafford Loan.
-Under this program, an independent student, or student of a parent that is unable to borrow through the Parent Plus Loan, can borrow up to a maximum of \$4,000 per year for their freshman and sophomore years, and up to a maximum of \$5,000 per year for their remaining undergraduate years.
-Dependent students whose parents do not qualify for a Plus Loan may borrow at the same level.
+Students may be eligible to receive additional funds through a Federal Unsubsidized Stafford Loan.
+Under this program, an independent student, or dependent student of a parent that is unable to borrow through the Parent Plus Loan, can borrow up to a maximum of \$6,000 per year for their freshman and sophomore years, and up to a maximum of \$7,000 per year for their remaining undergraduate years.
+Dependent undergraduate students (except students whose parents are unable to obtain a PLUS loan) may borrow an additional \$2,000 per year.
 A graduate student can borrow up to a maximum of \$12,000 per year.
 Students must be enrolled at least half-time to be eligible for this program.